learn-co-curriculum/phrg-testing-public-api/README.md

 ContructionWorker.new.build_bridge #=> NoMethodError (private method `build_bridge' called for #<ContructionWorker:0x00007fb392124cb8>)
 ```

-The same is true for class methods, although this uses different accessor methods.
-Stand alone accessor methods do not apply to class level methods.

-These two examples will successfully set a class method to private access:
+The same is true for class methods.
+But stand alone accessor methods do not apply to class level methods unless the class scope has been opened up with `class << self`.
+These two examples successfully create private class methods:

 ```ruby
 class ContructionWorker